raafayk7/DocumentManagementSystem/assets/important_docs/phase5-progress.md

 ## Conclusion

-**Phase 5 Steps 1, 2, 3 & 4.1 are a complete success!** 🎉
+**Phase 5 Steps 1, 2, 3, and 4 are a complete success!** 🎉

-We have successfully established a solid foundation for the storage strategy pattern, implemented a complete resilience layer, completed all three storage strategy implementations with emulator support, AND integrated New Relic for comprehensive observability that will enable:
+We have successfully established a solid foundation for the storage strategy pattern, implemented a complete resilience layer, completed all three storage strategy implementations with emulator support, integrated New Relic for comprehensive observability, implemented a complete custom metrics system, AND implemented a comprehensive performance monitoring system that will enable:
 - **Multiple storage backends** with intelligent strategy selection
 - **Resilience patterns** for graceful failure handling (retry, circuit breaker, timeouts)
 - **Complete storage strategies** for Local, S3, and Azure with emulator support
 - **New Relic APM integration** for comprehensive performance monitoring and error tracking
+- **Custom business metrics** for storage utilization, performance, errors, and user activity
+- **Performance monitoring** for storage operations, API responses, database queries, and file operations
 - **CLI tools** for enterprise data management

 The architecture is production-ready and follows all hexagonal architecture principles while maintaining the existing functionality.
 The resilience layer provides enterprise-grade fault tolerance with: